cnsuhao/engine1/docs/Markdown/Interface.md

  @refitem TissueCompartmentTable "Tissue Compartment"
 @endsecreflist

-Various comparments can be used to represent a parent/child hierarcical structure, and comparments can be a parent for one or more child compartments.
+Various compartments  can be used to represent a parent/child hierarchical  structure, and compartments can be a parent for one or more child compartments.
-Parent compartments agregate data from their children, such as the parent compartment volume is simply the sum of each of its childrens' volume.<br>
+Parent compartments aggregate  data from their children, such as the parent compartment volume is simply the sum of each of its childrens' volume.<br>
-For eample, the heart has the following hierarchy :
+For example, the heart has the following hierarchy :

   - Heart
     - Myocardium